 analysis_options.yaml file, next to the pubspec, that includes the lints package:

-Anyone can file an issue to discuss a potential change to a lint set.
-(A change here means adding or removing a lint from one or both sets.
-If you want to discuss implementing an entirely new lint, the place to suggest that is at the linter repo.)
+Anyone can file an issue to discuss a potential change to a lint set (i.e., adding or removing a lint from one or both sets; if you're proposing an entirely new lint, the place to suggest that is at the linter repo).
 Feedback is welcome from any Dart user.